brainchild-gmbh/docker-images/odoo/README.md

     docker build -t brainchild/odoo:10.0 --build-arg OS_VERSION=jessie --build-arg ODOO_VERSION=10.0 --build-arg ODOO_RELEASE=latest --build-arg WKHTMLTOX_VERSION=0.12.2.1

+__Note:__ The following files are built into image:

+- entrypoint.sh
+- odoo.conf
+- test-remote-debug.py

 ### OS\_VERSION
 This mandatory variable specifies the operating system version to be used.
 Only those versions can be used for which Odoo is available